 Also in the market square is The Obelisk, a peculiar monolith that was erected in 1788 to replace a medieval market cross.
 Another market place landmark is the Town Hall, built in 1756.
 On the south side of the market place is Millgate House, an 18th-century house with a superb garden arranged on terraces below the house.

-On Friars Wynd is one of the original town gates, which gives access to the Georgian Theatre, thought to be the oldest working theatre in its original form anywhere in Europe.
+On Friars Wynd is the Postern Gate, a pedestrian gateway in the medieval town walls, which gives access to the Georgian Theatre Royal, thought to be the oldest working theatre in its original form anywhere in Europe.
 The theatre was the brainchild of actor Samuel Butler and opened in 1788.
 It closed in 1848, and was used as an auction house and warehouse before being restored and reopened as a theatre in 1968.

 In Ryders Wynd is the Richmondshire Museum, tracing the town's heritage and the history of Swaledale.
 A highlight is the film set used in the BBC's original James Herriot TV series.

 One of the most popular places in Richmond for both residents and visitors alike is a series of beautiful, wide waterfalls on the River Swale, accessed via Millgate at the southern side of the market place.
 Follow Millgate down to the point where it joins Riverside Road.
 There is a parking area and easy access to a viewing area beside the falls.
 Many families bring picnics to the watefalls and relax on the open space above the falls.